mendix/docs-site-test/content/en/docs/appstore/general/share-app-store-content.md

 ### 3.4 For Selling App Services

-For details on preparing and selling your component, see .
+For details on preparing and selling your component, see [How to Sell Your App Service in the Marketplace](/appstore/creating-content/as-sell/).

 ## 4 Adding New Marketplace Content {#adding}